Gay Chechen men tell of torture, mass arrests

 "We continue to be disturbed by reports of kidnapping, torture, and murder of people in Chechnya based on their sexual orientation," read a statement from Nikki Haley, US ambassador to the United Nations.

-"If true, this violation of human rights cannot be ignored -- Chechen authorities must immediately investigate these allegations, hold anyone involved accountable, and take steps to prevent future abuses," the statement added.
+"If true, this violation of human rights cannot be ignored -- Chechen authorities must immediately investigate these allegations, hold anyone involved accountable, and take steps to prevent future abuses," the statement said.

 So-called honor killings widespread